Health Care Savings Account Irvine, CA

 Call Us Today

 HSA can help you lower the costs of dental treatment.
-Our team at Sedation and Implant Dentistry Irvine can help.
+Our team at Total Care Implant Dentistry can help.
 Call us today at 949-258-9682 to learn more about our services or schedule an appointment.

 Helpful Related Links

 - American Dental Association (ADA).
 Glossary of Dental Clinical Terms.
 2021

 - American Academy of Cosmetic Dentistry® (AACD).
 Home Page.
 2021

 - Total Care Implant Dentistry was established in 2011.

 - We accept the following payment methods: American Express, Cash, Check, Discover, MasterCard, and Visa